Living Through a Pandemic, Amidst an Economic Depression, at a Time of Record-Smashing Wildfires

 But that long-endured reality is now being shared across an entire underclass in America, and that underclass is ballooning.
-The present economic depression – and it is, despite what some select few may want to argue, in every sense a depression – affects neighbourhoods to differing degrees based broadly on one overarching factor: the ability for workers to perform their jobs remotely.
-“Essential workers,” as in those whose duties quite literally allow our complex society to function, have been hailed these last few months as heroes and as inspirations, lauded at length in print and cable news – all without any lasting, impactful changes made law to improve their expressly essential existence.
+The present economic recession – and it is, despite what some select few may want to argue, in every sense headed into a depression – affects neighbourhoods to differing degrees based broadly on one overarching factor: the ability for workers to perform their jobs remotely.
+“Essential workers,” as in those whose duties quite literally allow our complex modern society to function as expected, have been hailed these last few months as heroes, lauded at length in print and cable news – all without any lasting, impactful changes made law to improve their expressly essential existence.
+Service and retail workers, migrant farmers, transportation workers, healthcare workers, teachers, and others have been vocal about the reality of their work.
 Pleas for fairer pay, better safety equipment, more access to mental health services have gone viral online.
 The response from the powers that be has largely been, thoughts and prayers.

 In the last year, deaths of despair ( a clinical term for suicide) in the United States across all ages have spiked alarmingly.
 GoFundMe requests for medical expenses comprise every one in three campaigns as of 2019; with the mass breakdown of the veneer of normalcy, that number is likely to continue increasing.
 The mass protests that have flooded city streets across the country in support of black and minority lives, in support of police accountability, in support of socioeconomic equality had been attended by approximately half a million people by the 6th of June 2020, and arguably upwards of 23 million in the US alone, according to polls conducted nearer the end of June.
 Nurses and teachers have gone on strike en masse to demand better working conditions, as those who are among the most likely to fall ill.
 The bare bones national moratorium on evictions, set to expire in June, was extended through end of year, with no consideration under the Trump administration for an expansion, or for easing compounded back rent, so dooming some thousands of families to homelessness and the real risk of starvation – during a pandemic, in the dead of winter.
 Happy new year indeed.

 Food banks have reported staggeringly long queues lasting hours since the beginning of the pandemic, and a lack of sufficient food supplies that is not new, but markedly worse.
-Urban wildlife is at an all-time low, indicative of broader systemic breakdowns; the oceans are acidifying, even as Arctic melt floods them; and the poor are made to shoulder the blame – and the cost – for the environmental crisis with a chorus of recycle more.
+Urban wildlife is at an all-time low, indicative of broader systemic breakdowns; the oceans are acidifying, even as Arctic melt floods them, altering the currents; and the poor are made to shoulder the blame – and the cost – for the environmental crisis with a chorus of, Recycle more.